The Hundred - men's preview: Will Southern Brave retain the title or will there be a new name on trophy?

 Rest of squad: Jonny Bairstow (captain), Ollie Pope, Tom Banton, Ben Duckett, Joe Clarke, Jake Ball, David Payne, Sam Hain, Leus du Plooy, Matt Critchley, Ryan Higgins, Jacob Bethell, Josh Cobb, George Scrimshaw

-Players to watch: Jonny Bairstow is the obvious one after his spellbinding summer so far but his involvement will be limited by England Test duty - the same goes for Ollie Pope - so Fire will need South Africa's David Miller as well as Tom Banton, Joe Clarke, Ben Duckett and Sam Hain to, well, fire.
+Players to watch: Jonny Bairstow will miss the tournament as he manages his workload and with Ollie Pope's involvement to be limited by England Test duty, Fire will need South Africa's David Miller as well as Tom Banton, Joe Clarke, Ben Duckett and Sam Hain to, well, fire.

 The potential is definitely there in the batting department with 18-year-old Jacob Bethell - whose runs helped England to the Under-19 World Cup final in the West Indies in February - a potential breakout star.